Back to the Future (franchise): 2020 Blu-ray and Ultra HD Blu-ray release: "The Ultimate Trilogy"

 A new set was released in October 2020 for The Ultimate Trilogy, to celebrate the franchise's 35th anniversary, and featured a release on Ultra HD Blu-ray for the first time.
 The set included a new digitally remastered 4K picture, Dolby Atmos sound, and more previously unreleased content.

 Other media

 Board and card games

 The Back to the Future: Back in Time board game was released in 2020.
 It is a fully cooperative game, in which each player is a character in the film, and must collect items to help Marty McFly and Doc to return from 1955 to their own time, as depicted in the first film in the trilogy.

-In 2010, Looney Labs introduced Back to the Future: The Card Game, a strategy game using the same mechanics as the company's game Chrononauts.
+In 2010, Looney Labs introduced Back to the Future: The Card Game, a strategy game using the same mechanics as the company's game Chrononauts (game).
 In the game, a timeline of cards are laid out in a grid with each era in the movies grouped together.
 Randomly distributed ID cards outline goals or timeline changes necessary to make sure the future character exists.
 The license for this game expired in 2012 and is no longer being produced.